 What is digital HR?

 On a basic level, digital HR is the use of technology to streamline HR processes.
-For example, moving away from paper based forms for booking holidays to using workflows through self-serve HR software.
-However, as the website Digital Directions point out, the use of technology is just the start and companies need to look at the matter more holistically.
+For example, moving away from paper-based forms for booking holidays to using workflows through self-serve HR software.
+However, as the website Digital Directions points out, the use of technology is just the start and companies need to look at the matter more holistically.

 Our top 5 digital HR trends

 Mobile and remote working is here to stay.
 Companies therefore need to ensure that technology is available to staff to ensure that everything they can do whilst in the office, can also be done at home or remotely.
 HR departments are at the centre of ensuring that remote working delivers for staff.
-So technology needs to be embraced so that staff can collaborate, communicate and perform productively.
+Technology needs to be embraced so that staff can collaborate, communicate, and perform productively.

-Many people think of AI as something sinister that will lead to the rise of the robots and humans being replaced.
-In reality it is not as scary as this and by embracing AI, a company can enhance its HR offer to staff.
+Many people think of AI as something sinister that will lead to the rise of robots and humans being replaced.
+In reality, it is not as scary as this and by embracing AI, a company can enhance its HR offer to staff.
 AI can be used to automatically deal with job applications and screen CVs.
-It can also be introduced in various ways to support employee engagement and development and some companies are using AI technology to create chatbots which can automatically answer HR related questions.
+It can also be introduced in various ways to support employee engagement and development and some companies are using AI technology to create chatbots that can automatically answer HR-related questions.

 How can HRX help?

-Our HRX software will assist your business to bring about digital transformation through it’s automation of HR administration and the fact that employees can access it no matter where they are and at a time that suits them.
-HRX embraces self service and remote working and helps to take away the pain of routine HR administration.
+Our HRX software will assist your business in bringing about digital transformation through its automation of HR administration and the fact that employees can access it no matter where they are and at a time that suits them.
+HRX embraces self-service and remote working and helps to take away the pain of routine HR administration.
 To get on trend and see what HRX can do for your business, sign up for our free 30 day trial and start your digital transformation journey.